 \section{Implementation and Deployment}

 SimLab's implementation and deployment utilize a containerized, cloud-native architecture to ensure scalability, monitoring, and automated orchestration.
 This section details the implementation of SimLab's key components.
 For each component, we provide a brief overview of the chosen tools, frameworks, and technologies, justifying our selections.
-Finally, we discuss the selection of our cloud provider and present estimated deployment costs for the platform.
+Finally, we discuss our cloud provider selection and present estimated deployment costs for the platform.

 \paragraph{Evaluation Framework} The evaluation framework is developed in Python.
-It leverages the DialogueKit~\citep{Afzali:2023:WSDM} library for its definition of fundamental concepts of CIA, such as conversational participants, utterances, and dialogue orchestration.
-The general concepts related to simulation-based evaluation are implemented as modules that can be extended in the future.
-For the communication protocol between CIA agents and user simulators, we rely on HTTP requests given a minimal set of pre-defined endpoints (listed in Table~\ref{tab:endpoints}) and data formats.
-Using HTTP requests for the interactions allows for easy integration with various programming languages and frameworks, hence, contributing to SimLab's flexibility.
+It leverages the DialogueKit~\citep{Afzali:2023:WSDM} library, which provides fundamental concepts for CIA, such as conversational participants and dialogue orchestration.
+The general concepts related to simulation-based evaluation are implemented as extensible modules.
+For the communication protocol between CIA agents and simulators, we rely on HTTP requests based on a minimal set of predefined endpoints (listed in Table~\ref{tab:endpoints}) and data formats.
+Using HTTP requests for the interactions allows for easy integration with various programming languages and frameworks.

-\paragraph{Web Application} The backend is developed using Python and Flask,\footnote{\url{https://flask.palletsprojects.com/en/stable/}} chosen for their lightweight nature and ability to handle RESTful APIs efficiently.
-Flask provides a modular and minimalistic approach, making it suitable for microservice-based deployments.
+\paragraph{Web Application} The backend is developed using Flask,\footnote{\url{https://flask.palletsprojects.com/en/stable/}} chosen for its lightweight nature and ability to handle RESTful APIs efficiently.
+Flask provides a modular and minimalist approach, making it suitable for microservice-based deployments.
 The frontend is implemented using React, which offers a component-based architecture, enabling reusable UI elements and efficient state management.